 - We continue to see increasing demand for largescale direct lending, highlighting the enduring nature of private credit.
-The opportunity to lend to larger businesses on a first-lien, senior-secured basis at attractive yields continues to grow as corporate borrowers seek bespoke solutions and diverse funding sources. - Despite the Federal Reserve's shift to easing monetary policy, we expect interest rates to stay higher for longer on a relative basis.
-An environment of sustained higher interest rates can enhance opportunities in direct lending, which are often floating rate instruments.
-Additionally, private credit continues to generate incremental spread over public credit, and we expect that to remain the case for the foreseeable future. - We believe that the opportunity to provide private capital to borrowers may be enhanced as dealmaking activity picks up further in light of potentially less-stringent regulatory policies from the incoming US administration. - Even as public debt markets have seen a resurgence, we believe both the public and private debt markets will continue to grow and coexist.
+We remain confident that lending to larger businesses on a first-lien, senior-secured basis at attractive yields continues to be an appealing opportunity today, bolstered by a desire on the part of corporations for multiple types of capital solutions as public and private markets increasingly converge. - Despite the Federal Reserve's shift to easing monetary policy, we expect interest rates to stay higher for longer on a relative basis (i.e., remain near historical levels as opposed to the near-zero rates seen in the 14 years after the Global Financial Crisis).
+An environment of sustained higher interest rates can enhance opportunities in direct lending, which can benefit from floating rates.
+Additionally, private/public credit yield spreads continue to offer an attractive premium, as we expect that to remain the case for the foreseeable future. - We believe that the opportunity to provide private capital to borrowers may be enhanced as dealmaking activity (e.g., M&A) picks up further in light of potentially less-stringent regulatory policies from the incoming presidential administration. - Even as public debt markets have seen a resurgence, we believe both the public and private debt markets can continue to grow and coexist.
 We do not see it as an either/or opportunity.
-Rather, the key benefits private credit can offer-e.g., customization, speed, and certainty of execution-have become an integral part of the menu of credit solutions available to large borrowers. - In our view, private credit is not inherently more risky compared with public debt markets.
-Private transactions are generally negotiated on a bilateral basis and allow lenders to secure stronger legal and contractual protections.
+Rather, we firmly believe that the key benefits private credit can offer-i.e., customized capital solutions, speed, and certainty of execution-have now become an integral part of the menu of credit solutions available to large - In our view, private credit is not inherently more risky compared with public debt markets.
+Private transactions are negotiated on a bilateral basis, which can allow lenders to secure stronger legal and contractual protections.